MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 You can also simply drag your `OnStartServer` method in the [NetworkIdentity.OnStartServer](/docs/reference/Mirage/NetworkIdentity#onstartserver) event in the inspector.

-During the spawn a message will be sent to all the clients telling them to spawn the object.
+During the spawn, a message will be sent to all the clients telling them to spawn the object.
 The message will include all the data in [SyncVars](/docs/guides/sync/sync-var), [SyncLists](/docs/guides/sync/sync-list), [SyncHashSet](/docs/guides/sync/sync-hash-set), [SyncDictionary](/docs/guides/sync/sync-dictionary)

 ## Client Instantiate